-a. provide for the parking of visitors and employees that is appropriate to the use and the site's proximity to public and active transport options;b. not include an oversupply of car Land use Maximum number of Car Spaces to be Provided Minimum Number of Car Spaces to be Provided parking spaces.
-Note - Refer to Planning scheme policy - Integrated transport assessment for guidance on how to achieve Non-residential 1 per 30m of GFA 1 per 50m2 of GFA compliance with this outcome.
-Residential - Permanent/Long term N/A 1 per dwelling Residential - Services/short term 3 per 4 dwellings + staff spaces 1 per 5 dwellings + staff spaces Note - Car parking rates are to be rounded up to the nearest whole number.
+Land use Maximum number of Car Spaces to be Provided Minimum Number of Car Spaces to be Provided Non-residential 1 per 30m2 of GFA 1 per 50m 2 of GFA Residential - Permanent/Long term N/A 1 per dwelling Residential - Services/short term 3 per 4 dwellings + staff spaces 1 per 5 dwellings + staff spaces

+Note - Car parking rates are to be rounded up to the nearest whole number.

 Note - Allocation of car parking spaces to dwellings is at the discretion of the developer.

-Note - Residential - Permanent/long term includes: Multiple dwelling (49) , Relocatable home park (62) , Residential care facility (65) , Retirement facility (67) .
-Note - Residential - Services/short term includes: Rooming accommodation (69) or Short-term accommodation (77) .
+Note - Residential - Permanent/long term includes: Multiple dwelling(49), Relocatable home park(62), Residential care facility(65), Retirement facility(67).

+Note - Residential - Services/short term includes: Rooming accommodation(69) or Short-term accommodation(77).

 Note - The above rates exclude car parking spaces for people with a disability required by Disability Discrimination Act 1992 or the relevant disability discrimination legislation and standards.
-PO14 No example prov /ided.

 Car parking is designed to avoid the visual impact of large areas of surface car parking on the streetscape.

+At-grade car parking:

-E14 At-grade car par king: a. does not adjoin a main street or a corner; b. where at-gr ade car parkin g adjoins a street (other than a main street) or civic spaces it does not take up more than 40% of the length of the street frontage.
+- a. does not adjoin a main street or a corner; - b. where at-grade car parking adjoins a street (other than a main street) or civic spaces it does not take up more than 40% of the length of the street frontage.
 PO15 No example provided.
 Car parking design includes innovative solutions, including on-street parking and shared parking areas.
 Note - Refer to Planning scheme policy - Integrated design for details and examples of on-street parking.
-PO16 E16 The design of car parking areas: All car parking areas are designed and a. does not impact on the safety of the external road network; constructed in accordance with Australian Standard AS2890.1. ensures the safe movement of vehicles within the site.
+PO16 E16 The design of car parking areas: All car parking areas are designed and a. does not impact on the safety of the external road network; constructed in accordance with Australian Standard AS2890.1. b. ensures the safe movement of vehicles within the site.
 PO17 No example provided.
 The safety and efficiency of pedestrian movement is prioritised in the design of car parking areas through providing pedestrian paths in car parking areas that are: a. located along the most direct pedestrian routes between building entrances, car parks and adjoining uses; b. protected from vehicle intrusion through the use of physical and visual separation (e.g. wheel stops, trees etc); of a width to allow safe and efficient access for prams and wheelchairs.
-Bicycle parking and end of trip facilities Note - Building work to which this code applies constitut requirements for end of trip facilities prescribed in the C PO18 E18.1
+Bicycle parking and end of trip facilities

+Note - Building work to which this code applies constitutes Major Development for purposes of development requirements for end of trip facilities prescribed in the Queensland Development Code MP 4.1.